GENERAL INFORMATION VPA

 - In order to get transfer credit, you need to request an official transcript of your credits to be sent directly to:

-VPA Office of Student Success 200 Crouse College
+Office of Academic and Career Advising 200 Crouse College

 Syracuse, NY 13244